dkooll/terraform-azurerm-vnet/README.md

 The code base is validated using [terratest](https://terratest.gruntwork.io/).
 These tests can be found [here](tests).

 The [example](examples) directory is used as the working directory.
-If needed it contains prerequirements and integrations to test the code.
+It contains any prerequirements and integrations to test the code.

 The usage examples below show which features can be enabled and applied.